 Learn how ice melts under different conditions.
 Which ingredient makes ice melt faster?
 Common household ingredients are all that’s needed to run this experiment.

-Kids will learn about sedimentation layers when they build this cool rainbow ice tower with various items.
-Hours or days of excavation fun if you refreeze remainder of project.
+Kids will learn about sedimentation layers when they build this cool Rainbow Ice Tower Excavation with various items.
+Hours or days of excavation fun if you refreeze the remainder of the project.

-Using glowing homemade watercolors and ice, run this fun experiment and learn the science behind the glowing effects.
+Using glowing homemade watercolors and ice, run this fun Glow In The Dark Ice Experiment and learn the science behind the glowing effects.

 Kids will learn the science behind why you can lift an ice cube by touching a string to it.